AllenInstitute/sonata/docs/SONATA_DEVELOPER_GUIDE.md

 Populations are serialized in nodes HDF5 files, and have a single  associated node types CSV file to define the valid node_type_ids for the populations in the HDF5 file, and assign attributes applying to all nodes in with a given node_type_id.
 A node_types CSV file may be shared by multiple population HDF5 files.
 Node groups are represented as HDF5 groups (with population as parent) containing a dataset for each parameter of length equal to the number of  nodes in the group.
 In the case a node attribute is defined in both the node types CSV and the nodes HDF5, the value in the nodes HDF5 overrides the node types CSV value.

-The HDF5 nodes file layout is designed to store multiple named populations that each may have multiple node groups, but each population with all of its node groups must be self-contained within one HDF5 file..
+The HDF5 nodes file layout is designed to store multiple named populations that each may have multiple node groups, but each population with all of its node groups must be self-contained within one HDF5 file.
 For each population, the node_id and node_type_id datasets are required because they uniquely identify nodes within a population irrespective of a model_type used.
-The node_group and node_group_index are required because they identify the location of the group specific data for each node.The model_type attribute is required, but may be defined only in the node_types CSV.
+The node_group and node_group_index are required because they identify the location of the group specific data for each node.
+The model_type attribute is required, but may be defined only in the node_types CSV.
 The layout of the nodes HDF5 is as shown in Table 1.

 <table>
   <tr>